zamazan4ik/awesome-pgo/article/article.md

 ### SQLite

 SQLite is one of the most famous databases for good reasons.
 It's easy to use, performant, and well-supported - sounds like a good candidate for PGO optimization, right?
 I thought in the same way and decided to optimize SQLite with PGO.
-I quickly googled for "SQLite PGO" and... found a note in the official SQLite documentation!
+I quickly googled  "SQLite PGO" and... found a note in the official SQLite documentation!
 It said (approximately) - "PGO doesn't bring measurable effects on SQLite performance".
 Challenge accepted.

 At first, I used [Clickbench](https://github.com/ClickHouse/ClickBench) (btw, nice OLAP benchmark!) for PGO experiments with SQLite, performed all required test routines, and [reported](https://sqlite.org/forum/forumpost/19870fae957d8c1a) the results back on the SQLite forum.
 After some discussions and performing another round of tests (since developers asked me to test additionally with a built-in SQLite benchmark instead of ClickBench), a PGO note was [removed](https://www.sqlite.org/docsrc/info/43c1154ec6af8b4dbbde3fe64b6c1887868c3f43cb72b1bfaa5821082cc1099c) from the documentation.